zdyxry/LeetCode/README.md

 - [x] 1422 Maximum Score After Splitting a String
 - [x] 1436 Destination City
 - [x] 1446 Consecutive Characters
+- [x] 1455 Check If a Word Occurs As a Prefix of Any Word in a Sentence

 ### Medium